Issues that matter – education

 I thought we should look at all four sectors from pre-school to tertiary.

-The proportion of new school entrants who did not have early childhood has halved from 6.4% to 3.1%.
+The proportion of new school entrants who did not have early childhood education has halved from 6.4% to 3.1%.

 And where have the greatest gains been made?
 The ECE non participation rate for decile 1 school students was 19.2% in 2010 and has dropped to 12.5%.
 That is what makes a difference to equality of opportunity.

-The non participation rate has dropped from 10.7% to 7.1% ad for Pasifika from 14.1% to 9.7%.
+The Maori non participation rate has dropped from 10.7% to 7.1% ad for Pasifika from 14.1% to 9.7%.
 Real gains there.

 In just two years, there have been significant increases in the number of primary students making the national standards for reading, maths and writing.
-National standards have allowed schools to better identify which students are struggling, allow the to give more assistance to schools that are struggling, and given parents much clearer information on how their kids are doing.
+National standards have allowed schools to better identify which students are struggling, allow the Government to give more assistance to schools that are struggling, and given parents much clearer information on how their kids are doing.

-If someone leaves school without at least NCEA Level 2, their future and prospects are bleak.
+If someone leaves school without at least NCEA Level 2, their future employment and income prospects are bleak.
 National has lifted the achievement rate from 68% to 79%.
 The gain is even greater for Maori and Pasfika students.
 The Maori achievement rate is up from 45% to 63% and Pasifika from 51% to 71%.
 Not bad for just five years.

 Then at tertiary level, we have almost 50% more Maori gaining a tertiary qualification than in 2008.
 Again this is how you reduce inequality – rather than increasing taxes.